NCI-Agency/anet/docs/dev-setup.md

 ```
 1. You can view the progress and results on [BrowserStack](https://www.browserstack.com/automate).

+### Simulator
+ANET has a simulator that can exercise of the functions.
+It is located in 'client/test/sim'.
+It works by interfacing with ANET through GraphQL queries.
+The simulator executes `stories` which are assigned to different user types and have different probabilities.

+The simulator can be started by running 'yarn sim' in 'client'.

 ## React Frontend
 ### Initial Setup
 1. Make sure you have node.js v8.x installed: ( http://nodejs.org )